-• BUSINESS CONSULTING • TECHNICAL CONSULTING • PROGRAMME MANAGEMENT • SHARED SERVICES ttconnect Mobile: Winner of the Excellence in Electronic Government Award (ExcelGOV2011) mGovernment (Mobile Government) category
+• BUSINESS CONSULTING • TECHNICAL CONSULTING • PROGRAMME MANAGEMENT • SHARED SERVICES ttconnect Mobile:

 Information and Communication Technology is more than a tool.
 ICT can offer an enhanced quality of life for all.
 It provides more opportunities for education, promotes innovation, bolsters creativity, and enables e-business.
 ICT increases and improves accessibility and affordability to public services.
 It is the foundation for national sustainable development and success in modern times.